sniper-developer/s3eSteam/README.md

 8. Run quickuser_tolua.bat, it will add QSteamworks.* files to build.
 Even more optional for Marmalade Quick:
 9. Make new Quick binaries by calling %S3E_DIR%\..\quick\quick_prebuilt.mkb
+10. s3eSteam.mkf has settings to copy required steam_api.dll file into build folder and into deployed build.
+Change it to correspond project folders.
+Also, this section won't work when building on MAC.

 ========================
 Code snippets (C++)